 I had certain expectations before first visiting Kyrgyzstan and, honestly, being won over by the cuisine wasn’t high on the list.
 And yet, looking back at my ten days exploring the country, I now realize not only how important the food was to my experience, but how very much I also enjoyed trying new things.
-I had many opportunities throughout my trip to sample a wide variety of dishes and culinary styles, including a memorable crash course into all things Kyrgyz on a Karakol Food Tour.
+I had many opportunities throughout my trip to sample a wide variety of dishes and culinary styles, including a memorable crash course into all things Kyrgyz on a Karakol Food Crawl.
 To help provide a better glimpse into both the city of Karakol as well as what food in Kyrgyzstan is all about, I want to share some highlights from my time eating around this important city.

 Where and What is Karakol?

 One of the challenges I face in sharing my experiences in Kyrgyzstan is that most people know nothing about the country.
 And that’s fine; after all, that’s why USAID is working with writers like myself, to help tell the story of the country.
 But as a writer, my problem is that there is no base of reference.
 I can casually mention hundreds of different cities around the world and, for the most part, people probably have at least heard of them.
 The same is not true of Kyrgyzstan, so please bear with me a bit as I give some background into the city of Karakol and why it’s an important place for most visitors to the country.